 Katy, CEO | Author | Lawyer | Speaker | Board Member.
 Aid Companies Build Stronger Brands & Cultivate Human/Employee Potential

-I saw you are looking for lawyers to comment on importance of contract management for growing businesses and I’d love to share some information with you.
+I saw you are looking for lawyers to comment on the importance of contract management for growing businesses, and I’d love to share some information with you.
 My name is Katy Goshtasbi.
-I’m a Lawyer, best-selling author, professional speaker, stress, self-confidence/behavior expert and the immediate past chair of the American Bar Association (ABA) Law Practice Division
+I’m a Lawyer, best-selling author, professional speaker, stress, self-confidence/behavior expert, and the immediate past chair of the American Bar Association (ABA) Law Practice Division

-As with anything else that’s necessary to grow your business, structure and organization is critical.
-Therefore, contract management that is functionally organized and efficient (i.e., removes redundancies and clarifies roles, rules and has SOPs) is crucial to effective implementation of contracts in a timely manner to maintain sustained growth.
+As with anything else that’s necessary to grow your business, structure and organization are critical.
+Therefore, contract management that is functionally organized and efficient (i.e., removes redundancies, clarifies roles and rules, and has SOPs) is crucial to the effective implementation of contracts in a timely manner to maintain sustained growth.

-At one point, I was negotiating and implementing 16 large contracts when I was in-house: all at the same time!
+At one point, I was negotiating and implementing 16 large contracts when I was in-house, all at the same time!
 Back then, there was limited technology and no real understanding of contract management.
-We had no software nor any type of system.
-So I had to use my organization, leadership/delegation and business savvy to get all the contracts in place.
+We had no software or any type of system.
+So, I had to use my organization, leadership/delegation, and business savvy to get all the contracts in place.
 This shouldn’t happen to anyone these days, as far as I can help it.
 That’s why I train on this subject and bring to the table all the growth tools that are needed.

 5. Avoids Possible Issues Between Parties

 Nicole Hudson, Leadership and Adaptability to Take Care of Yourself and Your Teams will be How this Period Defines Your Company.